scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 }
 ```
 The problem with this code is that `x` exists during compilation, but then we try to use it after the compiler has finished (maybe even in another machine).
-Clearly it would be impossible to access its value and update it.
+Clearly, it would be impossible to access its value and update it.

-Now consider the dual version, where we define the variable at runtime and try to access it at compile-time.
+Now consider the dual version, where we define the variable at runtime and try to access it at compile-time:
 ```scala
 def myBadCounter2(using Quotes): Expr[Int] = '{
   var x = 0